-The Global Health Pathway for Residents and Fellows develops academic leaders in global health who work to reduce human suffering caused by health disparities.
+Global Health develops academic leaders in global health who work to reduce human suffering caused by health disparities.
+There are two ways to get involved: Participation in the Global Health Pathway or by taking a global health clinical elective.

 Jointly administered by the Hubert-Yeargan Center for Global Health and Duke Global Health Institute, the GH Pathway delivers tailored postgraduate training experiences integrating specialty-specific research opportunities, masters-level didactic training, and close mentorship to develop careers in global health.